guptakhil/research-papers/marl/Independent_Cooperative_Agents.md

     - When P and F are large, communication can be costly.
     - Policy exchanging can selectively choose what decisions of the other agent to consider.

-Episode refers to the capture of prey by a hunter.
+Episode refers to the capture of prey by a hunter.<br>
 Post that, the entire solution is transfered.
 Exchanging episodes can be used by heterogeneous RL agents i.e. with different visual field depths.

 <img src="https://raw.githubusercontent.com/guptakhil12/research-papers/master/images/Screenshot%202019-06-19%20at%208.18.32%20PM.png" height="350" width="350"></img>

 #### Case Study 3 - <i>Joint Tasks</i>

 - Prey can only be captured by two hunters who either occupy the same cell as prey or are next to the prey.
-- Hunters cooperate by either passively observing each other or actively sharing their sensations and locations.
+- Hunters cooperate by either <b>passively observing each other</b> or <b>actively sharing their sensations and locations</b>.
 It’s demonstrated that cooperative agents can learn to perform the joint task significantly better than independent agents although they start slowly.<br>
-Problem with independent hunters is that they ignore each other.
+- Problem with independent hunters is that they ignore each other.
 They start slow, but such passively-observing hunters began to overtake the independent hunters after 400 trials, eventually getting reduced to 49 average steps.
 SImilar is observed for mutually scouting hunters.

 <img src="https://raw.githubusercontent.com/guptakhil12/research-papers/master/images/Screenshot%202019-06-19%20at%208.26.46%20PM.png" height="400" width="800"></img>